 The Regulations provide an exemption from "plan asset" treatment for securities issued by an entity if such securities are debt securities under applicable state law with no "substantial equity features."
 Except as otherwise specified with respect to a series in the related prospectus supplement, the notes are intended to represent debt of each relevant trust for state law and federal income tax purposes; however, there can be no assurance that the DOL will not challenge such position.
-With respect to each class of notes that is designated in the related prospectus supplement as debt with no substantial equity features for purposes of the Regulations, the assets of each trust that issues notes will not be characterized as "plan assets" under the Regulations.
+Assuming that a class of notes will be considered debt with no substantial equity features for purposes of the Regulations, the assets of each trust that issues notes will not be characterized as "plan assets" under the Regulations.
 The related prospectus supplement will set forth whether any class of notes may be purchased by Plans or governmental or church plans subject to Similar Law.

-Without regard to whether the notes are treated as an "equity interest" for such purposes, the acquisition or holding of notes by or on behalf of a Plan could be considered to give rise to a prohibited transaction if an issuing entity, any underwriter, the owner trustee, the eligible lender trustee, the indenture trustee or any of their affiliates is or becomes a Party in Interest or Disqualified Person with respect to such Plan, or in the event that a note is purchased in the secondary market by a Plan from a Party in Interest or Disqualified Person with respect to such Plan.
-However, one or more of the following prohibited transaction class exemptions may apply to the acquisition, holding and transfer of the notes: Prohibited Transaction Class Exemption (" PTCE") 84-14 (regarding investments by qualified professional asset managers), PTCE 90-1 (relating to investments by insurance company pooled separate accounts), PTCE 91-38 (regarding investments by bank collective investment funds), PTCE 95-60 (regarding investments by insurance company general accounts) and PTCE 96-23 (regarding investments by in-house asset managers).
+Without regard to whether the notes are treated as an "equity interest" for such purposes, the acquisition or holding of notes by or on behalf of a Plan could be considered to give rise to a prohibited transaction if a trust or any owner of an equity interest therein is or becomes a Party in Interest or Disqualified Person with respect to such Plan, or in the event that a note is purchased in the secondary market by a Plan from a Party in Interest or Disqualified Person with respect to such Plan.
+There can be no assurance that a trust or any owner of an equity interest therein will not be or become a party in interest or a disqualified person with respect to a Plan that acquires notes.
+However, one or more of the following prohibited transaction class exemptions may apply to the acquisition, holding and transfer of the notes: Prohibited Transaction Class Exemption ("PTCE") 84-14 (regarding investments by qualified professional asset managers), PTCE 90-1 (relating to investments by insurance company pooled separate accounts), PTCE 91-38 (regarding investments by bank collective investment funds), PTCE 95-60 (regarding investments by insurance company general accounts) and PTCE 96-23 (regarding investments by in-house asset managers).
 By its purchase of notes, the purchaser of notes will be deemed to have represented and warranted that either: (A) the purchaser is not acquiring the notes directly or indirectly for, or on behalf of, a Plan or any entity whose underlying assets are deemed to be plan assets of such Plan, or (B) the acquisition and holding of the notes by the purchaser qualifies for prohibited transaction exemptive relief under PTCE 95-60, PTCE 96-23, PTCE 91-38, PTCE 90-1, PTCE 84-14 or another applicable exemption.